RaresAnghel08/rmi-website/content/organisation/rules.md

 ### Competition Equipment and Environment

 Contestants can either use the virtual machine or the system of the contest site directly.
-The contest server uses the following compilers:
+The contest server uses the following compiler:
-* gcc version 7.5.0, compilation command (for the program abc.c):
-  * `gcc -DEVAL -static -O2 -o abc abc.c -lm`
 * g++ version 7.5.0, compilation command (for the program abc.cpp):
   * `g++ -DEVAL -static -O2 -std=c++11 -o abc abc.cpp`